dianamatkava/aws-hands-on/1-aws-vpc-hands-on/Readme.md

 ```

 ### **Check Internet Connectivity**
-- From the instance, test internet access using:
+- From the instance, test internet access using (Both commands should return successful results, confirming internet access.):
   - `curl google.com`
   - `ping google.com`
-- Both commands should return successful results, confirming internet access.

 ### **Verify Public Accessibility**
-- From a local machine, ping the public IP of the instance:
+- From a local machine, ping the public IP of the instance (Instance should be accessible via the public IP.):
 ```bash
 ping 18.156.136.162
 ```
-- Instance should be accessible via the public IP.

 ### **Restrict certain Ports in Security Group**
 - Configure the instance's security group to allow only HTTP (80), HTTPS (443), and SSH (22).